 In compliance with the Americans with Disabilities Act of 1990 and Rehabilitation Act of 1973, Oglethorpe’s disability services program is available to provide reasonable accommodations for students with documented disabilities.
 Please keep in mind, that accommodations must be requested in advance and my not be applied retroactively.
-Accessibility Services is located in the Academic Success Center (ASC) on the bottom floor of Weltner Library.
+Accessibility Services is located in Academic Success in the Turner Lynch Campus Center.
 To schedule an appointment or request more information about the disability services program, please contact the Director of Accessibility Services at (404) 364-8869 or email email@example.com.

 Below are few reminders about proper etiquette and language to use when discussing disabilities.

 - Avoid defining and individual or group by a disability.
 For example, instead of “she is an epileptic,” say “she is a person with epilepsy.”

 - Describe mobility devices as aids vs. an extension of the individual.
 For example, instead of “he is wheelchair bound,” say “he uses a wheel chair.”

 - Avoid terms that can be interpreted as degrading (i.e. spastic or crippled)

 - When distinguishing between individuals who are disabled and those who are not, avoid using the word “normal” instead say “non-disabled.”